 Please note – vendors and Berkeley Law customers should not expect swift payment of any invoice for which no advance payment guarantee was established.
 University policy considers these after-the-fact invoices as “unauthorized purchases” and payment may be significantly delayed while a supplier profile is established in the campus financial system, internal approvals are obtained, and required paperwork is prepared and processed.
-Additionally, our Senior Buyer typically will not expedite any after-the-fact, high-value purchases – these transactions may require up to 30 days before a purchase order is dispatched and an invoice can be paid against it.
+Additionally, our Senior Buyer typically will not expedite any after-the-fact, high-value purchases.
+These transactions may require up to 30 days before a purchase order is dispatched and an invoice can be paid against it.

 An invoice represents a vendor’s official “demand for payment” against an established payment guarantee.
 An invoice in any format should include the supplier’s name and address, the date, an invoice number or other type of unique identifier for the payment request, the name of the Berkeley Law customer, an itemized description of the goods and/or services provided, and the amount to be paid.
 The name and address on the invoice must match the information in the supplier’s profile.
 A courtesy copy of the invoice sent to the Berkeley Law customer is recommended for both electronic and hardcopy submission processes.

-University purchase order – the supplier’s invoice must include the University purchase order number that was established as the payment guarantee for the purchase.
+- University purchase order – the supplier’s invoice must include the University purchase order number that was established as the payment guarantee for the purchase.

-Electronic submission – attach a scanned copy of the invoice to email and send to email@example.com.
+- Electronic submission – attach a scanned copy of the invoice to email and send to email@example.com.
 One invoice per message.
-Use this format for the subject line: BB00271987#12345_ with no spaces, use # to separate the PO number from the Invoice number and use an underscore to indicate the end of the line.
+Use this format for the subject line: BB00271987#12345_ with no spaces, use # to separate the PO number from the invoice number and use an underscore to indicate the end of the line.

 - Hardcopy submission via postal mail and courier delivery, to be sent to Accounts Payable, the address is: